-Black Hawk County is the diverse center of population, jobs, economic growth, and services for the market.
-Its residents and agencies provided the majority of responses for this assessment.
+Marshall County is the diverse center of population, jobs, economic growth and services for the market.
+Marshalltown, population 27,591, is the only community of more than 3,000 residents in the three-county area.
+Marshall County residents and agencies were the majority respondents to this assessment.